Porges/ways-to-play/src/games/pei/index.md

 ## Derivation of the Combinations

 In @JavaanseKaartspelen [p.
-58] it is suggested that the name of the game comes from the Chinese game {% gameref fishing-for-white-fish %}, but that is played with (two-colour) chess playing cards, and doesn’t have any sequence collection.
+58] it is suggested that the name of the game comes from the Chinese game {% gameref fishing-for-hairtails %}, but that is played with (two-colour) chess playing cards, and doesn’t have any sequence collection.

 In fact, the game is closely related to the Chinese game of {% gameref kanhu %}, and so I